blazepower/DSCI_133_Project/README.md

 [DataGather.py](https://github.com/blazepower/DSCI_133_Project/blob/master/DataGather.py) is code which gathers and cleans the candidates' Tweets.

-[Deep Learning Algorithim](https://github.com/blazepower/DSCI_133_Project/blob/master/DeepLearningAlgorithim.py) is the code used to implement the Machine Learning model and determine the truthfulness of the candidates' Tweets.
+[Deep Learning Algorithim](https://github.com/blazepower/DSCI_133_Project/blob/master/DeepLearningAlgorithim.py) is the code used to create the Neural Network.

+The code entitled [Main](https://github.com/blazepower/DSCI_133_Project/blob/master/Main.py) was used for testing and demonstration purposes.
+The code implements the Neural Network and trains it based on the Liar, Liar Dataset.
+Then it factchecks Tweets.
+The labelled code was used only for demonstration.

 The [Tweets](https://github.com/blazepower/DSCI_133_Project/tree/master/Tweets) folder contains those Tweets as gathered on 4/22/29 in the form of Excel Workbooks.